Fredr9/flaskProject/README.md

 If you run the client program:
-Start by running python3 client.py in your terminal you have choices for what too do:
+Start by running python3 client.py in your terminal you have choices for what to do:
 You choose this by input from user(You)
 EG. adduser for adding a new user, addchatroom to add a new chatroom.